-The purpose of this bylaw is to address the significant shortage of affordable housing for employees working in the town of Edgartown, whose work fosters the economic viability of the community, by providing an employer the opportunity to build, own, and maintain, appropriate apartments for such employees which are sensitive to the single family character of the Town of Edgartown Through the Zoning Board of Appeals process this goal can be met by reconfiguring existing housing or creating additional housing while maintaining harmony and balance with the surrounding neighborhood.
+The purpose of this bylaw is to address the significant shortage of affordable housing for employees working in the town of Edgartown, whose work fosters the economic viability of the community, by providing an employer the opportunity to build, own, and maintain, or to rent property from a third-party, for the purpose of providing appropriate housing for such employees which are sensitive to the single family character of the Town of Edgartown.
+Through the Zoning Board of Appeals process this goal can be met by repurposing existing housing or creating additional housing while maintaining harmony and balance with the surrounding neighborhood.